-The University works closely with our LGBT+ staff and student communities throughout the year, supporting a range of initiatives.
-You can find out more about our staff and student networks below:
+The University is committed to working closely with and supporting our LGBTQ+ staff and student communities throughout the year on a number of initiatives, you can find out more about our staff and student networks below:

 - Gentleman Jack: The life and legacy of Anne Lister

 - Escaping persecution - LGBT+ stories of asylum, past and present